robren/old-pelican-based-blog/README.md

 A quick summary of what one would do if starting a new blog from scratch is:

-- Install pelican, typically in a virtualenv and done via pip install
+- Install pelican, typically in a virtualenv and done via pip install.
+    - While pelican will run using python 3, the fabric automation scripts only work with python 2.5 to 2.7.
+Thus ensure that python2.7 is installed in the virtualenv e.g mkvirtualenv robren-blog -p python2.7
 - Run the pelican-quickstart command to create a project framework
 - Tweak the confguration settings in pelicanconf.py and publishconf.py
 - Create content in the content directory, e.g markdown or rst files